mewmew/notes/projects/README.md

 # Project Cleanup

 This project is part of an overall aim to simplify my life as I believe this will help me get closer to the core of what makes me truly happy.
-Practically it focuses on getting rid of distractions through a general cleanup of my life and digital experience.
+Practically, it focuses on getting rid of distractions through a general cleanup of my life and digital experience.

 A breakdown of tasks follows: